uQr/cordova-docs/DPS_test/articles/getting-started/create-to-do-list-app.md

   }
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can take a look at the empty task list in one of the emulators to verify that everything looks correct.
 In this step, you’ll run the AngularJSToDo list app on either Windows or on the Apache Ripple simulator, which have minimal setup requirements (although Ripple requires Chrome).
-If you prefer to test your app on another target, see the following topics: Run Your Apache Cordova App on Android, Configure the Visual Studio Tools for Apache Cordova, and Run Your Apache Cordova App on Windows Phone.
+If you prefer to test your app on another target, see the following topics: [Run your app on Android](../develop-apps/run-app-apache.md), [Run your app on iOS](../develop-apps/run-app-ios.md), and [Run your app on Windows Phone](../develop-apps/run-app-windows-phone.md).

 ### To build and run the app

-1. Choose Windows-x64, Windows-x86, or Android from the Solution Platforms list.
+1. Choose **Windows-x64**, **Windows-x86**, or **Android** from the Solution Platforms list.

 2. If you chose the Android platform, choose one of the Ripple simulators, as shown here.

   ![Selecting the Ripple emulator](media/create-to-do-list-app/IC793846.png)

-   If you chose a Windows platform, you can run the app on the default deployment target, Local Machine.
+   If you chose a Windows platform, you can run the app on the default deployment target, **Local Machine**.
 3. Press F5 to start debugging, or Shift+F5 to start without debugging.
   The following illustration shows an example of what the AngularJSToDo list app looks like in one of the Ripple simulators (with no actual data yet attached, and with some files missing at this stage).